auberginehill/get-installed-programs/README.md

       <td style="padding:6px"><strong>Description:</strong></td>
       <td style="padding:6px">Get-InstalledPrograms queries the Windows registry for installed programs.
 The keys from <code>HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\</code> and <code>HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall\</code> are read on 64-bit computers and on the 32-bit computers only the latter path is accessed.
 Basic program related properties, such as Name, Version, Install Date, Publisher, Comments, Contact, Icon, Estimated Size, Help Link, Install Location, Install Source, Language, Modify Path, NoModify, NoRepair, Partner Code, PSChildName, PSDrive, PSProvider, Uninstall String, URL Info (About), URL Update Info, Version (Real), Version Major, Version Minor and Windows Installer are displayed in console, written to a CSV-file and displayed in a pop-up window (Out-Gridview).
       <br />
       <br />The enumeration of installed programs in a Windows machine may take some time - therefore a progress bar is included in Get-InstalledPrograms for monitoring the steps taken.
 Also, after the Get-InstalledPrograms is finished, a rudimentary summary about the performance of the machine is shown.
 Similarly, in "Code snippet 1" is described what is not included in Get-InstalledPrograms.
 The "<code>Get-WmiObject -Class Win32_Product</code>" query method was discarded mainly due to the excessive long running times.
+Please see the Notes section below for further debate on the notorious <code>Win32_Product</code> Class.
       <br />
-      <br />On the other hand, as described in "Code snippet 2", if it is relevant to find out, weather a particular version of a known program is installed or not, the here unused function Check-InstalledSoftware could be called to action (the code is taken from <a href="https://github.com/auberginehill/update-adobe-flash-player">https://github.com/auberginehill/update-adobe-flash-player</a>" and is quite quick):
+      <br />On the other hand, as described in "Code snippet 2", if it is relevant to find out, whether a particular version of a known program is installed or not, the here unused function Check-InstalledSoftware could be called to action (the code is taken from <a href="https://github.com/auberginehill/update-adobe-flash-player">https://github.com/auberginehill/update-adobe-flash-player</a>" and is quite quick):
       <br />
       <br /><code>Check-InstalledSoftware "Adobe Flash Player 23 NPAPI" 23.0.0.162</code>
       <br />